 The rapid emergence of multidrug resistant bacteria is a major global concern.
 A 2014 report by the UK government estimates that by 2050, antibiotic resistance will cause 300 million premature deaths, result in a loss of up to $100 trillion from the global economy and cause more premature deaths than cancer.
 Therefore, there is a pertinent need for new antimicrobial compounds and targets.

 Bacteria produce several polysaccharides that are essential to their structural integrity, including peptidoglycan and lipopolysaccharide.
 As the enzymes and intermediates involved in their biosynthesis are unique to bacteria, they are excellent antibiotic targets.
-In particular, the mechanism by which glycolipids are transported across cell membranes (by flippases) is poorly understood.
 Our lab uses the tools of organic synthesis to prepare glycolipid substrates for probing the mechanism of action of these enzymes, as well as using structure-activity relationship studies to guide inhibitor design, with the goal of developing new antibiotic candidates.